 The OAR has increasingly applied the “safe third country” concept in recent years.
 In 2020, the concept was also applied to Venezuelans, as the authorities consider that any other South American country should be considered as a safe third country for the applicants coming from the country.
 The same situation continued to persist in 2022.
+Since the second half of 2023, the concept has stopped to be used for Venezuelans staying in other Latin America countries.[2]
 The Government does not expressly refer to the “safe third country” concept, but the motivation of the dismissal of the application is essentially based on it.
 The concept has been applied in 2018 especially in cases of mixed marriage between Moroccan and Syrian nationals.
-In 2019, 2020 and 2021 it was also been applied to Syrians who have lived a period in Morocco, even though they did not hold any residence permit.
-These designations have been upheld by several rulings of the Audiencia Nacional.[2]
-In a decision of 2018, the Audiencia Nacional refers to Morocco as a “safe third country”, indicating that the Court has reiterated this position on many occasions.[3]
+In 2019, 2020 and 2021 it was also been applied to Syrians who have lived in Morocco for a period of time, even though they did not hold any residence permit.
+These designations have been upheld by several rulings of the Audiencia Nacional.[3]
+According to Accem’s knowledge, the criteria have not changed for Syrians, even though there are currently few Syrian applicants in Spain, and they are mainly reaching the country through its resettlement programme.
+In a decision of 2018, the Audiencia Nacional refers to Morocco as a “safe third country”, indicating that the Court has reiterated this position on many occasions.[4]

 Safety criteria